nervecentergarage/structured-journalism-automation/README.md

+# AI Assisted Journalism

 # Access to heroku app :
 https://auto-nrv-cntr.herokuapp.com/

 # Overview
 It takes a village to do structured journalism.
 Coordinating among so many disparate activities is a serious barrier.
 We believe that, if done right, smart automation tools can help.
-This team will attempt to use intelligent automation to coordinate developer activity, content production, and content presentation into a working structured journalism ecosystem.
+Our aim is to use intelligent automation to coordinate developer activity, content production, and content presentation into a working structured journalism ecosystem. which will accelerate the process in getting news published since it requires multiple level support and multiple actors involved.

-# Key Team Skills
-Collectively, the team must have the following skill:
-1. Finite-state machines
-1. Flask
+We also integrated fuctionality to create on the go transcript of interview using audio to text conversion method.
+Creation of rich content for specific audience is something untouched in majority of newsroom and we tried to present it.

+## We used Node Red as our platform to replicate and orchestrate different services to have an end-to-end workflow of Newsroom.
+1. The application is IoT based and can be used to include further advancements.
+1. Application will outline actors of Newsroom in form of Finite State Machines.
+1. Use Azure cognitive services to have transcript ready on the go.
+1. Use sentiment analysis to provide multi feature story around a topic.
+1. Application will create story content ready for consumption and publishing within minutes.
+1. Seamless communication between actors, Sponsor, Editor, Journalist and Publisher, inside newsroom.
+1. Production ready and distribution ready application through Docker

+# Tools – Technologies Used
 1. Node Red
+1. Azure
+1. Finite State Machines
+1. Sentiment Analysis
+1. Docker
+1. CI/CD
+1. MS Teams
+1. Python
+1. Angular/JS
+1. HTML CSS
-1. JavaScript
+1. Mongo DB
 1. JSON
-1. MongoDB
-1. Docker
-1. Azure

-# Roles and Responsibilities
-1. **(3) Community simulation developers**-- Use Flask to create finite-state machine simulations of content developers, expert communities, and fact checkers.
-Publish APIs for the simulations.
-Read from and write to the MongoDB content repository.
-1. **(1) MongoDB repository and content developer**-- Create a content repository in MongoDB.
-Populate it with JSON data that the community simulators need to run their simulations.
-1. **(1) Node-Red flow developer**-- Use Node-Red to coordinate across the community simulations.
-1. **(1) Node-Red dashboard developer**-- Use Node-Red to create a dashboard that provides a summary of what is happening in the Node-Red flows.
-1. **(1) Platform engineer**-- Package Node-Red and community simulations into a Docker container.
-Publish and run the container in Azure.

-# Codes in progress (Details can be found in "Code --> Finite State Machine" folder)

-1. FSM Editor

-2. FSM Journalist

-3. FSM Publisher

-# Workflow in progress (Details can be found in "Code --> Node-red" folder)

-1. Assignment workflow
-2. FSM Workflow

-# Database connection (Details in "Code --> Database" folder)

-# Deployment
-1. Manual deployment in progress.